Vietnamese Grilled Chicken

 - Recipe for Vegetarian Fish Sauce using mushrooms by Cook's Illustrated.

 - To make sauce from marinade: While chicken is resting, boil reserved marinade in small microwave safe measuring cup or bowl for 90 seconds.
 Or boil in small pot on stove.
 This will remove any bacteria.
-Drizzle over chicken.
+Drizzle over chicken or use as a dipping sauce.

 - Make Ahead: